Tales of the Bizarre: Kidnapped Newspaper Heiress Patty Hearst Turns Radical Guerilla?

 Bettmann/Getty

 At 19, she was engaged to and sharing an apartment with Steven Weed, though she would later admit to being unhappy in the relationship.
-Still, life was pretty ordinary until Feb.
-4, 1974, when members of a revolutionary group calling itself the Symbionese Liberation Army (SLA) kidnapped Patty and held her hostage for two months while demanding the release of two group members arrested for the murder of Oakland, Calif.’s first black school superintendent.
+Initially, the SLA kidnapped Patty and held her hostage for two months while demanding the release of two group members arrested for the murder of Oakland, California’s first black school superintendent.
 Authorities refused.
 In response to a second demand, the Hearst family gave $2 million in food to the needy in California’s Bay area.

 Magnolia Pictures/ Courtesy: Everett Collection.